garrison0/philterms/posts/mental-representation.md

 Your belief that 'the earth is flat' is *about* the earth because you're in relation to a mental representation whose content is that *the earth is flat*.
 Your relation to the mental representation explains the intentionality of your state of belief.

-### 2. You can imagine
+### 2. How can you *imagine?*

-The ability to imagine a banana without directly perceiving a banana implies that the mind has a *stored representation* of bananas.
+The ability to imagine a banana without directly perceiving a banana implies that the mind has a stored *mental representation* of bananas.

-### 3. You can perceive illusions and hallucinations
+### 3. How can you perceive illusions and hallucinations?

-An illusion is just a perception that's false.
+An illusion is a perception that's false.
+Consider the following Müller-Lyer illusion:

+ If you perceive the world directly while perceiving an illusion, then you're perceiving something about the world that is false.

+How could you be directly perceiving reality while perceiving something false?
 If you directly perceive reality instead of perceiving reality through mental representations, how could a perception be false?

 Some philosophers work extensively with cognitive science research.
 These philosophers typically distinguish between a mental representation's [format](/posts/format/) and its [content](/posts/mental-content/).
 They use this distinction to argue about: